samsheffield/2D_Game_Design/docs/week7.md

-# Week 6
+# Week 7
 Hello again!
 Today, we'll meet as a group to...
 - Review homework
 - Working with Prefabs (2/2)
 - Animation Events
-- Play some arcade and arcade-inspired games
-- Start Project 1
+- Continue Project 1

 ---